nning/moeil/README.md

 postfix and dovecot are to be found in the doc directory of the code repository.

 ### Local testing

+It is assumed, elasticsearch is installed and running.
+If you want to use SQL based search, set `elasticsearch: false` in `config/settings.yml`.

     git clone git://github.com/nning/moeil.git
 	cd moeil